cmeiklejohn/kubernetes-hello-world-example/AWS/Task.md

 **2. Upload your image to an online registry provider.**

 You will use the command line to upload your image.
+You have the choice of uploading your container in Docker Hub or AWS.

 **3. Create an Amazon Elastic Kubernetes Service.**